phan/phan/internal/Phan-Config-Settings.md

 ## whitelist_issue_types

-If empty, no filter against issues types will be applied.
+If this list is empty, no filter against issues types will be applied.
-If this white-list is non-empty, only issues within the list will be emitted by Phan.
+If this list is non-empty, only issues within the list will be emitted by Phan.

 See https://github.com/phan/phan/wiki/Issue-Types-Caught-by-Phan